zhanglinfeng164/CAP_sputum_microbiota/README.md

 # CAP_sputum_microbiota
-Dynamics of respiratory tract microbiota and its association with severity in patients with community-acquired pneumonia
+Highly diverse sputum microbiota correlates with the disease severity in patients with community-acquired pneumonia: a longitudinal cohort study

 plot_pipeline.Rmd Data processing and drawing codes for all figures drawn in R are included.
 The input file corresponds to the title of the dataframe in the table